con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Which manifest from non-duality,
 Which bear the quality of non-arising: (25)

 [^25-1]: Vimalamitra, as well as the witnesses we have consulted of the *Nāmasaṅgīti*'s Tibetan translations, indicates that 'the lord of speech' is the Buddha: i.e., 'the Buddha, the lord of speech, spoke these verses'.
-Vilāsavajra and the Sanskrit witnesses of the Nāmasaṅgīti, however, indicate that 'the lord of speech' refers to Mañjuśrī.
+Vilāsavajra and the Sanskrit witnesses of the *Nāmasaṅgīti*, however, indicate that 'the lord of speech' refers to Mañjuśrī.
 The latter reading and interpretation are, in our opinion, preferable on the grounds of grammar and sense, and we therefore reflect it in our English translation.
-[^25-2]: The six mantra are expressed in verse 27.
+[^25-2]: These six mantra are expressed in verse 27.

-* There is a slight possibility a Sanskrit witness reads *girāṃ patiḥ*, but Vilāśavajra's clearly reads *pateḥ*.
+* There is a slight possibility a Sanskrit witness reads *girāṃ patiḥ*, but Vilāsavajra's clearly reads *pateḥ*.
 It seems more likely that the Tibetan translation was corrupted from *tshig gi bdag po'i* to *tshig gi bdag pos*.
 The latter, in any case, is unnatural Tibetan: if this were intended as a qualification of the Buddha, it should, based on the norms of Tibetan syntax, occur alongside *bcom 'dan shAkya thub* in the earlier verse.
 VM interpretation is further evidence that he almost certainly did not refer to a Sanskrit text in composing his commentary.

 > a ā i ī u ū e ai o au aṃ aḥ sthito hṛdi |